unionai-oss/pandera/docs/source/lazy_validation.rst

 By default, when you call the ``validate`` method on schema or schema component objects, a :class:`~pandera.errors.SchemaError` is raised as soon as one of the assumptions specified in the schema is falsified.
-For example, for a :class:`~pandera.schemas.DataFrameSchema` object, the following situations will raise an
+For example, for a :class:`~pandera.core.pandas.container.DataFrameSchema` object, the following situations will raise an
 exception:

 * a column specified in the schema is not present in the dataframe.